 Sixteen Rivers Press was founded in 1999 by seven San Francisco Bay Area writers.
 Our goal was to create a sustainable, shared-work publishing collective run by and for Bay Area poets.
 The original model was Alice James Books, which in the 1970s created a regional collective press in the Boston area.

-Our mission is to represent new and diverse voices by bringing in two new members each year, and to mentor writers and literary organizations in the collective publishing process.
+Our mission is to represent new and diverse voices by bringing in one to two new members each year, and to mentor writers and literary organizations in the collective publishing process.

-Current Membership: The press currently has seventeen members: six founding members, and eleven members selected through our annual manuscript competition.
+Current Membership: The press currently has eighteen members: five founding members, and thirteen members selected through our annual manuscript competition.
 All members contribute to the operation of the press, and all income from book sales returns to the press for the production of future authors’ works.

 Business of the Press: The members meet once a month, on Sunday mornings, to conduct the business of the press.
 We shepherd our newest authors through the publishing process, schedule readings and plan fund-raising events where well-known poets read for supporters, and participate in conferences such as AWP and in regional book fairs.
 As more and more readers discover our beautiful books, our sales have steadily increased, and at the same time the Sixteen Rivers’ extended family of friends and donors has grown each year.